 Fortunately, MailChimp figured this out before they promised to deliver feline headwear.
-By partnering with manufacturing and fulfillment company Amplifier, MailChimp prepared to deliver on promises.
+By partnering with the manufacturing and fulfillment company Amplifier, MailChimp prepared to deliver on promises.

-They gave customers what they said they would give them, when they said they would give it to them.
+They gave customers what they said they would give them when they said they would give it to them.

 MailChimp valued Amplifier so much that they considered this company their secret weapon, keeping their relationship secret for quite some time so as to not lose their competitive advantage.

 We’ve all seen those annoying sweepstakes spam pop-ups.

 And then there are the social giveaways that ask you to follow 5 different people, comment on a photo, tag three friends and send in your email address.

 I don’t know about you, but the prize would have to be seriously awesome for me to go through all of those steps.